 - A score of 5 on the Math BC is equivalent to MATH 1A and 1B

 If you have taken both an AP exam and the equivalent college-level course, we will only take the grade from the college-level course into consideration for admissions purposes.
 For AP Government, you may take either POL SCI 2 or 4 in combination with your AP score.

 Can I apply more than once?

-Can I take Public Health graduate courses as an undergrad?
+Can I take Public Health graduate courses as an undergraduate?

 Yes.
 Declared Public Health major students may take graduate courses within the School of Public Health if they get approval from the faculty teaching the course.
-The class must be for a letter grade and can count toward your Public Health electives.
+The class must be for a letter grade to be counted toward your Public Health electives.

 Can I study abroad?

 Studying abroad provides a great opportunity for Public Health majors to understand their coursework in a broader context.
 Being exposed to a variety of different cultures and experiences provides students with new perspectives, both in and out of the classroom.
 The particular semester(s) that students plan to study abroad depends on their individual progress in the major and what coursework students plan to complete abroad.
 Due to the timing of our Public Health core courses, it may be difficult for students to study abroad their final year.
 If possible, we suggest that studeents participate in programs during the summer.
 It is important to meet with a Public Health adviser to create a program plan.